CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 * `isSendSubmitter` Defines if the name of the editor that started the workflow is send to GlobalLink as part of the submission.
     (_optional_, default: `false`, type:`Boolean`)

+Be aware the `dayOffsetForDueDate` can only be configured in the global Settings location.

 The following parameters of the struct should be handled carefully and only after consulting Translations.com.
 They affect all new and running workflows,